-This study was motivated by the intense sea surface temperature (SST) gradients along the northwestern coast of the Balearic Islands seen in high-resolution regional prediction models during the first phase of storm Blas, together with observations of surface current reversal from High-Frequency (HF) radar measurements along the northwestern coast of Ibiza Island.
+This study was motivated by the intense sea surface temperature (SST) gradients along the north-western coast of the Balearic Islands seen in high-resolution regional prediction models during the first phase of Storm Blas, together with observations of surface current reversal from high-frequency (HF) radar measurements along the north-western coast of the island of Ibiza.
 The objective of this study is to characterize this unusually intense upwelling in terms of both its surface signature and its vertical structure, as well as to evaluate its singularity within the time series of different upwelling indices computed over the past decade.
-The main source of information is a high-resolution numerical prediction model given the very limited number of insitu and satellite observations available during this event.
+The main source of information is a high-resolution numerical prediction model given the very limited number of in situ and satellite observations available during this event.

-2- Data and methods
+2 Data and methods